A Day To Remember Are A Big Ole Force Of Nature At O2 Academy Brixton

 A Day To Remember – O2 Academy Brixton – 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk

 As magnificent as a pyrotechnics display looks on stage, there are some temperatures where these go from looking cool as hell to making the front of the crowd feel like hell.
-But a swarm of oversized beach balls flew into the crowd following the fire creating a nice breeze, and even the abundance of catchy A Day To Remember hooks wasn’t enough to interrupt the crowd’s need to touch as many large inflatable balls as possible.
+But a swarm of oversized beach balls flies into the crowd following the fire creating a nice breeze, and even the abundance of catchy A Day To Remember hooks isn’t enough to interrupt the crowd’s need to touch as many large inflatable balls as possible.
 Or, in the case of some, get hit on the head by the large balls and look up in shock thinking the crowdsurfers had lost some serious weight.

 A Day To Remember - O2 Academy Brixton - 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk